Kanye West: 2023–present: Vultures trilogy, Bully, and In a Perfect World

+On March 26, 2025, West released "WW3" under the name Ye onto streaming services, after having been previously teased by Dave Blunts and Adin Ross.
+A week later, DJ Akademiks announced that West was working on WW3, a collaborative album with Blunts, a few days after they held an interview where West wore a black Ku Klux Klan-inspired outfit and said further controversial remarks.
+West changed the album's title to Cuck on April 21, and in the following weeks released the singles "Cousins" and "Heil Hitler".
+After Cuck leaked on May 18, 2025, West stated that he was "done with antisemitism", and asked God to "forgive me for the pain I've caused".
+He removed pro-Nazi and antisemitic lyrics from the Cuck singles, and on June 22, announced he was changing the album's title to In a Perfect World.

+On April 29, during the production of In a Perfect World, West released Donda 2 on streaming services.
+On May 21, he released the single "Alive", featuring YoungBoy Never Broke Again, as the theme song for his upcoming YZY SZN 10 fashion collection.
+On June 20, West released a three-track extended play (EP) preview of Bully on streaming services.
+On June 27, West released Never Stop, an EP by Sean Combs' son Christian "King" Combs.
+West served as Never Stop's executive producer, and North appears on the song "Lonely Roads".
+The EP's release coincided with the closing arguments of Sean Combs' criminal trial, in which he was charged with racketeering and sex trafficking; West has been an outspoken defender of Combs.

 Musical style

 West's musical career is defined by frequent stylistic shifts and different musical approaches.
-In the subsequent years since his debut, West has both musically and lyrically taken an increasingly experimental approach to crafting progressive hip hop music while maintaining accessible pop sensibilities.
+In the subsequent years since his debut, West has both musically and lyrically taken an increasingly experimental approach to crafting progressive hip-hop music while maintaining accessible pop sensibilities.
 Ed Ledsham of PopMatters said that "West's melding of multiple genres into the hip-hop fold is a complex act that challenges the dominant white notions of what constitutes true 'art' music."
 West's rhymes have been described as funny, provocative and articulate, capable of seamlessly segueing from shrewd commentary to comical braggadocio to introspective sensitivity.
 West imparts that he strives to speak in an inclusive manner so groups from different racial and gender backgrounds can comprehend his lyrics, saying he desired to sound "just as ill as Jadakiss and just as understandable as Will Smith".
 Early in his career, West pioneered a style of hip-hop production dubbed "chipmunk-soul", a sampling technique involving the manipulation of tempo in order to chop and stretch pitched-up samples from vintage soul songs.